-Note: If you have an excess of activities for Sections 2 and 3, they can be claimed in Section 4 at your discretion.
+Note: If you have an excess of activities for Sections 2 and 3, in excess of the required 23 combined hours, they can be claimed in Section 4 at your discretion.

 Section 4 - Self-guided Learning (SGL)

 SGL activities include continuing medical educational activities.
 These include research or other learning activities that support practice, and involve new knowledge acquired in a variety of settings and contexts.